What is labiaplasty revision & reconstruction?

 RELATED: How to choose the best labiaplasty surgeon

-For patients who are deeply unhappy with the results of the Labiaplasty procedure performed elsewhere, Dr Dimitriadi may be able to help.
-Dr Dimitriadi is a recognised expert in revision labiaplasty in London and can help to address any concerns you may have from previous surgery.
-Having a consultation will allow the surgeon to make a clinical decision as to whether they will be able to achieve what you are looking for.
+For patients who are deeply unhappy with the results of the labiaplasty procedure performed elsewhere, We may be able to help.
+Centre for Surgery is home to recognised experts in revision labiaplasty in London and can help to address any concerns you may have from previous surgery.
+Having a consultation will allow the surgeon to make a clinical decision as to whether they can achieve what you are looking for.

 RELATED: What is a revision labiaplasty?